 You’ve heard of the phrase “there’s plenty of fish in the sea,” right?
 While this phrase usually refers to dating, the same can be said about who you get your home insurance from.
-So whether you’re looking for something new or are purchasing your first home, consider shopping for home insurance a type of speed dating.
+So whether you’re looking for something new or are purchasing your first home (even if you're buying with someone you're dating), consider shopping for home insurance a type of speed dating.

 When getting to know your potential home insurance suitors, make sure to learn what protection they offer, take note of how they treat their dates and ask what incentives they offer as well.
 Not sure if changing insurance is the right move?
 Our guide below will help break it down.